Top 100 Greatest Music Albums by CharlieBarley

 • #Sponsored

 You can't beat Kate Bush!
 This is easily my favourite album of hers.
 It is so quintessentially Kate Bush.
-And a very mature album for such a young person.
+And a very mature album for such a young person, as she was then.
 It is bold, playful and eccentric.
-It has some lovely songs.
+It has some lovely songs, like Wow, Coffee Homeground, and in The Warm Room.
 Plus it has funny moments like Hammer Horror.
 My favourite track is the opener, Symphony In Blue, but every track is a winner.
 All her albums are great.
-She is a pioneering artist.
+She is a pioneer.
 And very talented.
+But, then, we all knew that.
 [First added to this chart: 08/06/2016]

 Year of Release: